goalifyplus/docs/administrator-guides/account-settings/README.md

 - **Show form-based Login**: Setting this to false will remove the log in form from the login screen.
 This setting is useful when you are using a third party login system.
 - **Placeholder for email or username login field**: This will change the placeholder for the _email or username_ field on the login screen.
 - **Placeholder for password login field**: This will change the placeholder for the _password_ field on the login screen.
-- **Forget user session on window close**: This will log out users when they close the window containing Rocket.Chat
+- **Forget user session on window close**: This will log out users when they close the window containing Goalify.Chat

 ## Avatar

 - **Resize Avatar**: Set this to true to resize users avatars to a predefined size.
 You need ImageMagick or GraphicsMagick installed on your server for this feature to work.
 - **Avatar Size**: The desired size after the avatar resizing.
 The unit is pixels (px).
-- **Set Default Avatar**: If this setting is set to true, Rocket.Chat will try to find a default avatar based on OAuth Account or Gravatar.
+- **Set Default Avatar**: If this setting is set to true, Goalify.Chat will try to find a default avatar based on OAuth Account or Gravatar.

 ## Iframe